 - António João de Carvalho da Cruz

-a) To know the main methods of examination and analysis employed in the study of cultural heritage
+a) Know the main methods of examination and analysis used in the study of cultural heritage

-b) To develop skills that allow to use and to interpret the information provided by these methods
+b) Develop skills that enable the students to correctly use and interpret the information provided by these methods

-c) To promote the multidisciplinary in the study and conservation of the cultural heritage
+c) Promote multidisciplinarity in the study and conservation of cultural heritage

 - Stuart, B. (2007).
 Analytical Techniques in Materials Conservation.
 Chichester: John Wiley & Sons